cyrusimap/cyrus-imapd/doc/source/imap/admin/sop/murder-concepts.rst

 The user authenticates to the frontend server via any supported SASL mechanism or via plaintext.
-If authentication is successful, the front end server will authenticate to the back end server using a SASL mechanism (in our case KERBEROS_V4 or GSSAPI) as a privileged user.
-This user is able to switch to the authorization of the actual user being proxied for and any authorization checks happen as if the user actually authenticated directly to the back end server.
+If authentication is successful, the front end server will authenticate to the backend server using a SASL mechanism (in our case KERBEROS_V4 or GSSAPI) as a privileged user.
+This user is able to switch to the authorization of the actual user being proxied for and any authorization checks happen as if the user actually authenticated directly to the backend server.
 Note this is a native feature of many SASL mechanisms and nothing special with the aggregator.

 To help protect the backends from a compromised frontends, all